Peter Busby: Career

 Upon graduating, Busby apprenticed with Rhone & Iredale Architects in Vancouver, then with Norman Foster in London and Hong Kong, where he was a project architect at the age of 28.
 He also worked with Miller Hull.
 He started his own practice in Vancouver in 1984.
 As the sole practitioner at the time, he constructed 1216 Granville Street office, then located in a marginal neighborhood.
-Paul Bridger would join as partner in 1986 and the practice grew to 10 in 1992 and 45 by 2004.
-In 1987 Busby founded the product design firm Designlines and integrates industrial design into his architecture.
+Paul Bridger would join as partner in 1986, and the practice grew to 10 in 1992 and 45 by 2004.
+In 1987 Busby founded the product design firm Designlines and integrated industrial design into his architecture.
 His attitude towards design is defined by an industrious vision driven by a confidence that critic Adele Weder describes as necessary for making an impact in an industry of "sclerotic conventions."
-Weder points to the example of One Wall Centre Project, a 48-story tower which ignited conflicts between his client and the City of Vancouver, resulting in a dual toned glass envelope.
+Weder points to the example of One Wall Centre Project, a 48-story tower which ignited conflicts between his client and the city of Vancouver, resulting in a dual-toned glass envelope.